emard/ulx3s/doc/MANUAL.md

 ESP-32, its left of SD card slot.
 Note boards PCB v1.7 need upgrade for this jumper to work correctly.

+# Programming ESP32

+Load "passthru" bitstream to FPGA config flash, install Arduino ESP32 support.
+In "tools" pull down menu, sleect ESP32 board "WEMOS LOLIN32" and normally program ULX3S onboard ESP32 from Arduino by uploading sketch. "passthru" bitstream will redirect USB-serial traffic from PC thru FPGA to ESP32.

+There may be issues on getting this to work on windows.
+On linux, there are no serious issues, usually only USB-serial port access permissions.

 # Board Versions

 This project is open source, freely downloadable so there can be